Approximating spaces of Nagata dimension zero by weighted trees: Introduction

 Next, we discuss how sharp the constant \(8c\) appearing in Theorem \ref{thm:main1} is, both asymptotically and for specific values of \(c\).
 We define \(c_N(X)\) to be the infimum of those \(c\geq 0\) for which \(X\) has Nagata dimension zero with constant \(c\).
 Theorem~\ref{thm:main1} is asymptotically sharp with regard to \(c_N(X)\) (up to a multiplicative constant).
 In fact, if \(C_n\) is the \(n\)-cycle graph equipped with the shortest-path metric, then we find \(c_N(C_n)=\frac{n}{2}\).
 Moreover, \(d_{\bl}(C_n, Y)\geq n-1\) for every weighted tree \(Y\) (see \cite{MR1486638}).
 Here, we use the notation

 to denote the \textit{bilipschitz distance} between two metric spaces \(X\) and \(Y\).
 By the above, it follows that Theorem~\ref{thm:main1} is asymptotically sharp.

 We proceed to consider the case when \(c_N(X)=1\).
 It is a standard fact that \(X\) is an ultrametric space if and only if \(c_N(X)\) is attained and \(c_N(X)=1\).
-Let \(B_n\) denote the full binary tree of height \(n\) equipped with the shortest-path distance and \(X_n\subset B_n\) its leaves.
+Let \(B_n\) denote the full binary tree of height \(n\) equipped with the shortest-path distance and \(X_n\subset B_n\) its leaves; see Example~\ref{ex:binary-tree} and Section~\ref{sec:lower-bound} for definitions.
+It well-known that \(X_n\) is an ultrametric space for every \(n\geq 1\).
 Due to the following result, the constant 8 appearing in Theorem~\ref{thm:main1} is the best possible for finite ultrametric spaces.